softcannery/camunda-formio-accelerator/README.md

 Follow Wiki [Getting Started](https://github.com/softcannery/camunda-formio-accelerator/wiki/Getting-Started) to learn how to use Camunda BPM with Form.io

-## Start a Discussion
+## Join Discussions

-We can be reached [on the Github Discussions](https://github.com/orgs/softcannery/discussions) if you have any questions or problems!
+We can be reached [on the Github Discussions](https://github.com/orgs/softcannery/discussions) if you have any questions!

 ## License